 Finally, we regularly open our Summer and Winter Schools to students and scholars from all over the world and from across the disciplines.
 In 2023, we are organising a Summer School which will also be open to both local and international students from across the disciplines and for which financial aid will be available.

 Equal Opportunity as a Research Lens

-We increasingly strive to centre the question of how unequal access to training and research opportunities has shaped research on written artefacts in a variety of Cluster events and initiatives.
-What kinds of writing practices, writers, and written artefacts have been overlooked?
-Which analytical approaches and interpretive perspectives have been centred, which ones marginalised?
-How inclusive is research on written artefacts today?
-What would research on written artefacts that fosters equality of opportunities look like?
+We strive to centre the question of how unequal access to training and research opportunities has shaped research on written artefacts by setting up initiatives focused on writing practices, writers, and written artefacts that have been overlooked and on analytical and interpretive perspectives that have been marginalized in research on written artefacts.
+Across a variety of Cluster events, we also reflect on what inclusive research on written artefacts or research on written artefacts that fosters equity of opportunities would look like.

 As a leading centre for the study of written artefacts globally, we see these as key research questions to be answered at regional, methodological, and theoretical levels.
 Our goal for the coming years is to incorporate these questions in our scholarship across all our research fields.

 We have begun to explore these questions through a lecture series, held in Winter 2022/23 and open to academic and non-academic audiences, entitled ‘Between Invisibility and Autonomy: Negotiating Gender Roles in Manuscript Cultures’.
 A subsequent lecture series, held in Winter 2023/24 , investigates ‘Untold Stories’ in the Cluster’s research on written artefacts.
 Including talks in both English and German, this new series has enabled us to reach wider audiences also within Germany.